 First step: Insulating our walls

 But before we can actually install our wall boards we have to insulate the walls.
-We went to our local warehouse and were looking for an insulation with a high R-value.
+We went to our local warehouse and were looking for insulation with a high R-value.
 The R-value measures the resistance to heat flow through a given thickness of the material.
 The higher the R-value the greater the resistance.

-In addition to the R-value, we were also looking for an insulation material that had the right thickness our walls.
+In addition to the R-value, we were also looking for an insulation material that had the right thickness of our walls.
 Since our steel frame is quite thin our insulation couldn’t be thicker than 75mm.
 Unfortunately, with insulation that thin, the R-value is also not very high.
-But given our sunny and warm location (and the fact that there was nothing else available) we settled for an insulation with a low R-value.
+But given our sunny and warm location (and the fact that there was nothing else available) we settled for insulation with a low R-value.
 So far it seems to be fine.